 If the driver in question is elderly, injured, or suffering from a disease or disorder, they may be unable to abide by an officer’s instructions to raise their hand, stand on one leg, etc.

 Testing issues — Lastly, there may be problems with testing — errors in administering the test to you, issues with how blood samples are handled, or improper calibration of breath testing machinery.

 In Texas, a DWI conviction is a life-changer.
 However, with an experienced defense attorney in your corner, you can increase your chances of having the charges reduced or dropped.

 Let Former Prosecutors Protect Your Future

-If you find yourself facing a DWI arrest in San Antonio, Texas, and haven’t yet hired a skilled attorney experienced in first-time DWI defense, it is important that you do so as soon as possible.
+If you find yourself facing a DWI arrest in San Antonio, Texas, and haven’t yet hired a skilled San Antonio DWI attorney experienced in first-time DWI defense, it is important that you do so as soon as possible.

-Further, a DWI conviction can seriously affect your personal and professional life.
+A DWI conviction can seriously affect your personal and professional life.
 At Austin Hagee Law Firm, PLLC, we fight aggressively to defend clients who are charged with a DWI in Texas.